ClinicalTrialsTeam/ctfrontier/developer_manual.md

 Because Elasticsearch and Kibana are highly resource intensive, `docker-compose up` does not run them by default.
 To run the application with Elasticsearch run `docker-compose -f elasticsearch.yml up`.

+*Steps To Build Initial Elasticsearch Index*

+1. In another terminal, connect to django container: `docker exec -it django /bin/sh`

+1. Run `python setup_elasticsearch.py`

+1. Once above command is complete, exit django container: `exit`

+1. If you want to delete the index, connect to the django container run the command: `python manage.py search_index --delete`.

 ### Usage: Where to reach each service